hashicorp/terraform-website/content/source/docs/enterprise/upgrade/index.html.md

     If the environment's state is in use, leave the legacy environment locked to prevent runs, then delete it after updating the affected configurations to use the new workspace's state data.
 - You need to preserve state history or run event history.
 (Workspace migration imports the most recent Terraform state, but does not import history.)

-    If you need to preserve historical data from your legacy environments for regulatory reasons, please contact Hashicorp support for assistance and do not delete your legacy environments after migrating.
+    If you need to preserve historical data from your legacy environments for regulatory reasons, please contact HashiCorp support for assistance and do not delete your legacy environments after migrating.